NBA Rumors: Buddy Hield Could Be Traded To Nuggets For Gary Harris, RJ Hampton, And First-Round Pick

 The Denver Nuggets are off to a slow start, losing four of the first five games of the 2020-21 NBA season.
-Even if they managed to immediately bounce back, most people believe that they need more star power around Nikola Jokic and Jamal Murray in order to have a better chance of fully dominating the loaded Western Conference and winning the NBA championship title.
+Even if they manage to immediately bounce back, most people believe that they need more star power around Nikola Jokic and Jamal Murray in order to have a better chance of fully dominating the loaded Western Conference and winning the NBA championship title.
 In the past months, they have already been linked to several players who are expected to be moved before the 2021 trade deadline, including Buddy Hield of the Sacramento Kings.

 In a recent article, Greg Patuto of NBA Analysis Network suggested a hypothetical deal that would enable Hield to join forces with Jokic and Murray in Denver.
 In the proposed scenario, the Nuggets would be sending a package that includes Gary Harris, RJ Hampton, and a 2021 first-round pick to the Kings in exchange for Hield.

 Hield is yet to be considered as an All-Star, but he would still be an incredible addition to the Nuggets.
-He would give them a very reliable third scoring option behind Jokic and Murray who could excel on the court with or without the ball in his hands and a legitimate threat-point threat.
-Patuto believes that the arrival of Hield in Denver could help them make a deeper playoff run and reach the NBA Finals in the 2020-21 NBA season.
+He would give them a very reliable third scoring option behind Jokic and Murray who could excel on the court with or without the ball in his hands and a legitimate three-point threat.
+Patuto believes that the arrival of Hield in Denver could help them make a deeper playoff run and reach the NBA Finals.

 "The Denver Nuggets are a team that is ready to win now.
 They got hot in the NBA postseason and were able to ride momentum past the Utah Jazz and Los Angeles Clippers all the way to the Western Conference Finals.
 If they want to take the next step into the NBA Finals, they will have to improve further.
 This means adding a dynamic three-point threat.
 Games in the NBA are won and lost around the three-point line.
 That is how the league is now a day and the Nuggets can benefit greatly by acquiring Buddy Hield for that particular reason topping the list."